Discovering the Heart of South African Culture: The Braai Experience in Christchurch

 A traditional braai is cooked over wood or hot coals, not gas.
 The flavour from burning hardwood gives meat that unmistakable smoky depth South Africans crave.

 A braai is an occasion.
 The fire is lit early, people gather around it, and no one is in a hurry.
-The fire is part of the experience.
+The fire is part of the experience, creating a warm atmosphere that invites conversation and laughter.

 3. The Fire Master

 At every braai, there’s usually one person in charge of the fire.
-This isn’t a shared responsibility it’s a respected role!
+This isn’t a shared responsibility; it’s a respected role!
+The fire master knows how to manage the heat and timing, ensuring that everything is cooked to perfection.

 What Food Is Cooked at a Braai?